AntoineGanne/Template_p5_video_recording/README.md

 I'm not too happy with the result because a black screen appears at the end of the video.
 If you know how to fix it, please open an issue or contact me.

 Feel free to use my code.

+## How to run it

+Simply open index.html

+Recording parameters are a the start of sketch.js